IBM-Cloud/docs/manageapps/depapps.md

 There are the following known issues that you might need to address when migrating your apps to Diego:

   * Worker applications deployed with the `--no-route` option do not report as healthy.
 To prevent this, disable the port-based health check with the `cf set-health-check APP_NAME none` command.
   * Diego does not use the VCAP_APP_HOST environment variable.
-If your code references this variable, replace it with 0.0.0.0.
+If your code references this variable, remove it.
   * Diego does not use the VCAP_APP_PORT environment variable.
-If your code references this variable, replace it with PORT, which is set to 8080 by default.
+If your code references this variable, replace it with PORT.
   * The **cf files** command is no longer supported.
 The replacement is the **cf ssh** command.
 For more details on the **cf ssh** command, see [cf ssh](/docs/cli/reference/cfcommands/index.html#cf_ssh).
   * Some apps might use a high number of file descriptors (inodes).
 If you encounter this issue, you must increase disk quota for your app with the `cf scale APP_NAME [-k DISK]` command.

-For the comprehensive list of known issues, see [Migrating to Diego](https://github.com/cloudfoundry/diego-design-notes/blob/master/migrating-to-diego.md){: new_window}.
+For the comprehensive list of known issues, see the Cloud Foundry documentation page for  [Migrating to Diego](https://github.com/cloudfoundry/diego-design-notes/blob/master/migrating-to-diego.md){: new_window}.

 ### Starting an application
 {: #startapp}

-When an application is started, the instance or instances of the container are created.
-For applications running on Diego, you can use the **cf ssh** or **cf scp** command to access the file system of the container which includes the logs.
+When an application is started, the instance or instances of the application container are created.
+For applications running on Diego, you can use the **cf ssh** or **cf scp** command to access the file system of the application container which includes the logs.
 The **cf files** command does not work for apps running on the Diego architecture.

-**Note** If you still have applications running on DEAs, you can use the **cf files** command to view the files within the container until support for DEAs is removed.
+**Note**: If you still have applications running on DEAs, you can use the **cf files** command to view the files within the application container until support for DEAs is removed.

-If the application fails to start, the application is stopped and the entire contents of your container are removed.
+If the application fails to start, the application is stopped and the entire contents of your application container are removed.
 Therefore, if an application stops or if the staging process of an application fails, log files will not be available for you to use.

-If the logs for your application are no longer available so that the **cf ssh**, **cf scp**, or **cf files** commands can no longer be used to see the cause of the staging errors inside the container, you can use the **cf logs** command instead.
+If the logs for your application are no longer available so that the **cf ssh**, **cf scp**, or **cf files** commands can no longer be used to see the cause of the staging errors inside the application container, you can use the **cf logs** command instead.
 The **cf logs** command uses the Cloud Foundry log aggregator to collect the details of your application logs and system logs, and you can see what was buffered within the log aggregator.
 For more information about the log aggregator, see [Logging in Cloud Foundry](http://docs.cloudfoundry.org/devguide/deploy-apps/streaming-logs.html){:new_window}.

 **Note:** The buffer size is limited.
 If an application runs for a long time and is not restarted, logs might not be displayed when you enter the `cf logs appname --recent` command because the log buffer might have been cleared.
 Therefore, to debug staging errors for a large application, you can enter the `cf logs appname` command in a separate command line from the cf command line interface to track the logs when you deploy the application.

 If you experience problems when you stage your applications on {{site.data.keyword.Bluemix_notm}}, you can follow the steps in [Debugging staging errors](/docs/debug/index.html#debugging-staging-errors) to resolve the problem.

 ## Deploying applications by using the cf command
 {: #dep_apps}